TheWolfpackCentral - Junior 5-star Sarah Strong taking recruiting attention in stride

 Junior 5-star Sarah Strong taking recruiting attention in stride

-APEX — Junior power forward Sarah Strong is about to face the main part of his schedule this weekend.
+APEX — Junior power forward Sarah Strong is about to face the main part of her schedule this weekend.

 Strong is ranked No. 4 overall in the country in the class of 2024 by ESPN’s HoopGurlz.
 The level of competition that Grace Christian normally faces is rising up a notch this weekend.